Stormy9/CS407MA_Fall-18/wolfit-Stormy9/README.md

 You can optionally give the name of a subreddit as the first parameter.
 By default the script will load from [`/r/learnpython`](https://www.reddit.com/r/learnpython/).

 *Note* -- This is script is not terribly resilient and may fail with some title and body formatting issues because of the source data from Reddit.

+---
+i totally forgot to get a list of my commits on this one..... dang it!